 Pre-certification Application means an application reviewed by the Commission for pre-certification prior to provisional licensure.
 The Pre-certification Application may be available in a form and manner determined by the Commission.

 Pre-verification means the process of a Marijuana Retailer examining the identification presented by an individual Consumer to confirm that the identification is valid and matches the individual presenting it and collecting the information required by 935 CMR 500.000 prior to that Consumer being able to receive deliveries of Marijuana or Marijuana Products to the Consumer's Residence.
-A Marijuana Retailer shall not acquire or record personal information about Consumers other than information typically required in a retail transaction.
+A Marijuana Retailer may not acquire or record personal information about Consumers other than information typically required in a retail transaction.

 Premises means any indoor or outdoor location over which a Marijuana Establishment or Independent Testing Laboratory or its agents may lawfully exert substantial supervision or control over entry or access to the property or the conduct of persons.